uQr/cordova-docs/articles/known-issues/known-issues-general.md

 ##**Slow first build or first plugin add**

-The first build or plugin add for a given version of Cordova will be slower than subsequent builds as VS must first dynamically acquire Cordova.
-See the Output Window for more detail on progress.
-Further, the first remote iOS build will exhibit the same behavior as the agent downloads Cordova on your OSX machine.
-If you encounter a CordovaModuleLoadError with the first iOS build for a given Cordova version you can follow [these instructions](../tips-and-workarounds/ios/tips-and-workarounds-ios-readme.md#npm-cache) to resolve the problem.
+The first build or plugin that you add for a given version of Cordova will be slower than subsequent builds as VS must first dynamically acquire Cordova.
+See the Output Window for more detail on the progress.
+Furthermore, the first remote iOS build will exhibit the same behavior as the agent downloads Cordova on your OSX machine.
+If you encounter a CordovaModuleLoadError with the first iOS build for a given Cordova version, you can follow [these instructions](../tips-and-workarounds/ios/tips-and-workarounds-ios-readme.md#npm-cache) to resolve the problem.

 ##**Old versions of Cordova plugins due to Cordova plugin ID changes**

 A significant change occurred with Cordova 5.0.0+ that also altered the IDs of many core Cordova plugins.
 The Visual Studio 2015 config designer (config.xml) uses the old IDs (ex: org.apache.cordova.camera not cordova-plugin-camera) with Cordova 4.3.1 and below since the version of Cordova before 5.0.0 does not support npm.

 If you update your Cordova version to 5.1.1 or later, the config designer will automatically switch to using the new IDs.
 If you do not see this behavior, update Tools for Apache Cordova.
-Some very early adopters may not see some of the improvements described in this document until after you update since a small post-RTM update enabled this functionality.
-You will get an update notification soon prompting you to update or, when creating a new project, you can click "Install Tools for Apache Cordova" from the Apache Cordova templates section.
-Be sure to remove plugins using older IDs from your project before adding the updated plugins with the new IDs.
+If you're an early adopter, you might not see some of the improvements described in this document until after you update since a small post-RTM update enabled this functionality.
+You will get an update notification soon that prompts you to update or, when creating a new project, you can click "Install Tools for Apache Cordova" from the Apache Cordova templates section.
+Be sure to remove plugins that use older IDs from your project before you add the updated plugins with the new IDs.

 ##**Git sourced plugins will not install**